 Written by: Luke Nottage (University of Sydney) and Nobumichi Teramura (Universiti Brunei Darussalam)

 [Ed.
-Note: Our related new book was launched by the Attorney-General of Brunei at a symposium held there on 28 May 2024 (as reported here).
-A follow-up seminar, also including some new research emerging from the book, will be held at USydney Law School on 1 August at 5 for 5.30-7pm (further details here and Nobu’s presentation/overview Powerpoints also for LSA presentation here).
-A version of this posting is for the East Asia Forum.]
+Note: Our related new book (open access through Springer) was launched by the Attorney-General of Brunei at a symposium held there on 28 May 2024 (as reported here).
+A follow-up seminar and local re-launch by former Chief Justice of Western Australia Wayne Martin (pictured below with other book contributors/speakers), including some new research emerging from the book, was held at USydney Law School on 1 August (further details here, with Nobu Teramura’s presentation/overview Powerpoints also for LSA conference presentation here).
+Many thanks to all involved in this book project, including for funding from the Centre for Asia-Pacific Law at the University of Sydney (CAPLUS), Universiti Brunei Darussalam, and the University of Wollongong’s Transnational Law and Policy Centre.

 Corruption remains a serious problem in most parts of Asia.
 The economic effects are serious, regionally and globally, and the COVID-19 pandemic sometimes made the situation worse.
 Emergency measures for government procurement and management of the economy expanded opportunities for graft and impacted adversely on enforcement activities.